 Another amazing part about the day was that we all had names on our bibs so people we didn’t even know would call out our names to support us.
 “Go Jill” “Great job Hannah” “So fast Aidan”.
 Not just the random spectators we saw, or the support crew on the way, but other racers, especially on the second lap when the crowd had thinned out.

-You know at the start when I said I would never run 12km, I’m pretty sure there were people in the 6km who wouldn’t normally walk 6km.
+You know at the start when I said I would never run 12km.
+I’m pretty sure there were people in the 6km who wouldn’t normally walk 6km.
 And plenty of people walked from the start.
-The scariest part was the unknown, but it was actually amazingly fun.
+Being my first mud runm the scariest part was the unknown, but it was actually amazingly fun.

-Pro Tip Four: Unless you’re going out for the win, have fun and do it with friends.
+Unless you’re going out for the win, have fun and do it with friends.
 Having a team makes it fun.
+Read more about the importance of having a support team.
 In a team you’re only as fast as your slowest person so there are times to rest which gives you the energy to push when it’s at your hard part.
 It also helps you pace yourself better and not push too hard and want to quit early.